-If you are taking direct action (such as occupying the town hall) which you would prefer the authorities not to know about in advance, don't tell the press until the action is under way and talk to them when they arrive.
-This is every bit as important as the more 'militant' part of the action and don't let anyone tell you otherwise.
-(Don't forget to let people on the street outside the action know what is going on with leaflets and placards.)
+is, someone should ring them with the details and be ready to talk to them when they arrive.
+This is every bit as important as the more 'militant' part of the action-don't let anyone tell you otherwise.
+Don't forget to let people in the street outside know what is happening with leaflets and placards.